-Domain Measure Source Encounter data Encounter data submitted in compliance with contract requirements CMS/State defined process measure Assessments Percent of Enrollees with initial health assessments completed within 90 days of enrollment CMS/State defined process measure Beneficiary governance board Establishment of beneficiary advisory board or inclusion of beneficiaries on governance board consistent with contract requirements.
-CMS/State defined process measure Getting Appointments and Care Quickly Percent of best possible score the plan earned on how quickly Enrollees get appointments and care In the last 6 months, when you needed care right away, how often did you get care as soon as you thought you needed?
-In the last 6 months, not counting the times when you needed care right away, how often did you get an appointment for your health care at a doctor's office or clinic as soon as you thought you needed?
-In the last 6 months, how often did you see the person you came to see within 15 minutes of your appointment time?
-Customer (Enrollee) Service Percent of best possible score the plan earned on how easy it is to get information and help when needed.
-In the last 6 months, how often did your health plan's customer service give you the information or help you needed? • In the last 6 months, how often did your health plan's customer service treat you with courtesy and respect?
-In the last 6 months, how often were the forms for your health plan easy to fill out?
-AHRQ/CAHPS Behavioral Health Shared Accountability Process Measure: Policies and procedures attached to an MOU with county Behavioral Health agency(ies) around assessments, referrals, coordinated care planning and information sharing CMS/State defined process measure Behavioral Health Shared Accountability Process Measure: Percent of Demonstration Enrollees receiving Medi-Cal specialty mental health and/or Drug Medi-Cal services receiving coordinated care plan as indicated by having an individual care plan that includes evidence of collaboration with the primary Behavioral Health provider CMS/State defined process measure Documentation of care goals Percent of Enrollees with documented discussions of care goals.
-CMS/State defined process measure Ensuring physical access to buildings, services and equipment The health plan has an established work plan and identified an individual who is responsible for physical access compliance.
-CMS/State defined process measure Case manager contact with Enrolleesr Percent of Enrollees who have a case manager and have at least one case manager contact during the measurement year.
-State defined process measure
+Domain Measure Source CMS Core Withhold Measure California Withhold Measure Assessments Percent of Enrollees with initial health assessments completed within 90 days of enrollment · X Beneficiary governance board Establishment of beneficiary advisory board or inclusion of beneficiaries on governance board consistent with contract requirements.
+CMS/State defined process measure Х Getting Appointments and Care Quickly Percent of best possible score the plan earned on how quickly Enrollees get appointments and care • In the last 6 months, when you needed care right away, how often did you get care as soon as you thought you needed? • In the last 6 months, not counting the times when you needed care right away, how often did you get an appointment for your health care at a doctor's office or clinic as soon as you thought you needed? • In the last 6 months, how often did you see the person you came to see within 15 minutes of your appointment time?
+X Customer (Enrollee) Service Percent of best possible score the plan earned on how easy it is to get information and help when needed. • In the last 6 months, how often did your health plan's customer service give you the information or help you needed? • In the last 6 months, how often did your health plan's customer service treat you with courtesy and respect? • In the last 6 months, how often were the forms for your health plan easy to fill out?
+X

+Domain Measure Source CMS Core Withhold Measure California Withhold Measure Behavioral Health Policies and procedures attached to an CMS/State defined X Shared MOU with county Behavioral Health process measure Accountability agency(ies) around assessments, Process Measure referrals, coordinated care planning and information sharing Documentation of Percent of Enrollees with documented CMS/State defined Х care goals discussions of care goals. process measure Ensuring physical The health plan has an established CMS/State defined Х access to buildings, work plan and identified an individual process measure services and who is responsible for physical access equipment compliance.
+Case manager Percent of Enrollees who have a case State defined process Х contact with manager and have at least one case measure Enrollees manager contact during the measurement year.